HEP-FCC/fcc-tutorials/2-gen-and-fastsim/2-4-eedE/README.md

 ### Visualizing the Monte Carlo Particle Tree

-The MC Particle Tree shown in the image below illustrates a collision at 91 GeV, where both the electron and positron emit a ISR photon before they merge into an on-shell Z boson, which then decays into a pair of b quarks.
+The MC Particle Tree shown in the image below illustrates a collision at the center-of-mass energy 91 GeV, where both the electron and positron emit a ISR photon before they merge into an on-shell Z boson, which then decays into a pair of b quarks.

 ```{image} eede_Zbb_example.png
 :align: center